 - When the batter has grown in volume by about half, whisk the egg whites in a clean bowl until stiff and then lightly fold into the batter mixture until combined.

-- Remove the blinis and wrap in a clean tea towel to keep moist and warm until all are cooked.
+- Remove the blinis from the pan and wrap in a clean tea towel to keep moist and warm until all are cooked.

-- Whilst you are cooking your Blinis, cook the sausages wrapped in bacon in the oven using the packet instructions (usually about 20 minutes at approx 200 C).
+- Whilst cooking the Blinis, cook the sausages wrapped in bacon in the oven using the packet instructions (usually about 20 minutes at approx 200 C/400 F/Gas 6.

-- Remove the stalks and gently fry the mushrooms in a little olive oil until golden.
+- Remove the stalks from the mushrooms and gently fry in a little olive oil until golden.
 Set aside in the oven in a heat-proof dish (covered with foil) until ready to eat.

-- To make the scrambled egg, beat the egg lightly in a bowl with a dash of milk and seasoned to taste and add a small knob of butter.
+- To make the scrambled egg, beat the egg lightly in a bowl with a dash of milk and season to taste.
+Add a small knob of butter.
 Pour into a small saucepan and gently heat, stirring frequently until the mixture has cooked and scrambled.

 - Putting it all together : Layer a blini with a teaspoon of scrambled egg, topped